New York nanny accused of murder fit for trial, psychiatrists say

 NEW YORK The Manhattan nanny accused of fatally stabbing two young children in her care has been found fit by two psychiatrists to stand trial, prosecutors said on Friday.

-A psychiatric examination report was filed in court that found Yoselyn Ortega is able to participate in her own defense, according to a spokesman for the Manhattan District Attorney's Office.
+A psychiatric examination report was filed in court that found Jocelyn Ortega is able to participate in her own defense, according to a spokesman for the Manhattan District Attorney's Office.

 Ortega, 50, is accused of fatally stabbing Leo Krim, 2, and Lulu Krim, 6, on October 25 in their Manhattan apartment.